jcaillon/valet/tests.d/cli-features/results.approved.md

 ├─ in main::runFunction() at $GLOBAL_INSTALLATION_DIRECTORY/libraries.d/main:529
 ├─ in main::parseMainArguments() at $GLOBAL_INSTALLATION_DIRECTORY/libraries.d/main:376
 ╰─ in main() at valet:105
-CMDERR   A command had a return code of ⌜1⌝.
+CMDERR   The command had a return code of ⌜1⌝:
+╭ thisIsAnUnknownCommandForTesting
 ├─ in selfMock1() at $GLOBAL_INSTALLATION_DIRECTORY/tests.d/.commands.d/self-mock.sh:72
 ├─ in main::runFunction() at $GLOBAL_INSTALLATION_DIRECTORY/libraries.d/main:529
 ├─ in main::parseMainArguments() at $GLOBAL_INSTALLATION_DIRECTORY/libraries.d/main:376